 Refinancing your home is a great way to get extra cash for repairs and upgrades, which add to the value of your home.
-If you are not planning repairs or remodeling, you can use the funds for other things, like paying off other loans with higher interest rates, and lowering the interest rates on your existing mortgage.
+If you are not planning repairs or remodeling, you can use the funds for other things, like paying off other loans with higher interest rates and lowering the interest rates on your existing mortgage or even investing in real estate.
 Some mortgages will even allow you to use the funds to pay medical bills, and daily expenses.

 There are several options for refinancing your home, especially if you have good credit.
 However, with so many options available, how do you determine which option is best for you.